 Syosaku-Japan/Syosaku

-Like Kamikoto, this company is a marketing brand that utilizes Influencers to promote their product, and the “Syosaku” name has no history (well, they have history on social media).
+Like Kamikoto, this company is a marketing brand that utilizes influencers to promote their product, and the “Syosaku” name has no history (well, they only have browser history).
 As for what they know about knives?
-Well, they probably know as much about knives as their influencers (one of which bought a a Mitsumoto Sakari thinking it was Japanese knife which is not reassuring).
+Well, they probably know as much about knives as their influencers (one of whom bought a Mitsumoto Sakari thinking it was a Japanese knife, which is not reassuring).

 Syosaku-Japan